 Social Engineering & IT Security: What Businesses Need To Know

-There are few places where power is abused more dangerously than in the cybercrime industry.
-According to “Net Losses: Estimating the Global Cost of Cybercrime,” a report published by McAfee, the cost to the global economy could be as high as $575 billion a year.
+There are few places where power is abused more dangerously than in the cyber crime industry.
+According to “The Economic Impact of Cybercrime: No Slowing Down,” a report published by McAfee in 2019, the cost to the global economy could be as high as $600 billion a year.

-How should your business enlist in the global fight against cybercrime?
-As always, it is important to ensure you’re using the right combination of hardware and software to keep illicit software (malware) from being transmitted to your company’s network – but there is a new threat, and that threat is you.
+How should your business enlist in the global fight against cyber crime?
+As always, it is vital to ensure you’re using the right combination of hardware and software to keep illicit software (malware) from being transmitted to your company’s network – but there is another threat, and that threat is you.

 The Threat of Social Engineering

-This is where con artists will gather information and use it to influence your actions, often times causing you to do things you wouldn’t intend.
+“Social Engineering” remains a prime cyber crime tactic because the bad guys know that it works.
+This is where con artists gather information and use it to influence your actions, oftentimes causing you to do things you didn’t intend to do.

 Emails from “Trusted” Sources

-First is a series of emails which attempt to trick you into thinking that they are coming from sources that you trust, such as social networks, shipping providers, or financial institutions.
+First is a series of emails that attempt to trick you into thinking that they come from sources you trust, such as social networks, shipping providers, financial institutions, or even an executive at your company.

-In reality, these messages take you to a compromised website, infect your network, trick you into providing information you wouldn’t want to share, or many other things that you want no part of.
+In reality, these messages take you to a compromised website, infect your network, trick you into providing information you wouldn’t want to share, or many other things that you want to avoid.

 Another common scam comes from fake business contacts making equally invalid business inquiries, but they’re using personal touches to make them look legitimate.